dgoppenheimer/oppenheimer-blog/README.md

-# Oppenheimer Blog
+# Cell Bones
 ### Science.
 Science.
 Science.
 Nerd.

 This is my first attempt at a blog.
 Do not expect much.
-The content will cover anything I feel like writing about.
+Here I will record my thoughts on a wide variety of topics, mostly science-related.

 ---